 The Student Affairs Assistant will:

-· Manage student records in the SIS from inquiry through graduation/withdrawal.
+manage student records in the Student Information System (SIS) from inquiry through graduation/withdrawal.

 Associate degree and two (2) years of clerical/administrative experience or and equivalent combination of education and experience